 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

 Leave it to Tina Turner to release a book about finding happiness in a year like 2020, when that advice was desperately needed by just about everyone.
-She reflects on her life in terms of her soaring highs and crushing lows, and explains how she found peace through principles of Buddhism.
-This book is a great read for anyone looking to improve the way they look at things, even if they’ve never heard one of Tina’s songs.
+She reflects on her life in terms of her soaring highs and crushing lows, and explains how she found peace through Buddhism.
+This is a great read for anyone looking to improve the way they look at things, even if they’ve never heard one of Tina’s songs.
 (And if you haven’t, it’s certainly time to rectify that.)

 “Simply the Best” is the name of Tina’s greatest hits album, as well as a sentence often used by music fans to describe her.
 She recorded so many hits in so many different decades that it’s hard to fit them all on one album, but this compilation makes a noble attempt.
 If you liked what you heard in the movie, buying this on vinyl is a logical next step.

 “Tina Turner: That’s My Life” tells the superstar’s life story in pictures, documenting her iconic looks from over the years as well as raiding her personal archives for never-before-seen shots.
-Featuring handwritten comments from Tina herself, this book belongs on the coffee table of any music fan who has ever found themselves whistling “What’s Love Got to Do With It?”
+Featuring handwritten comments from Tina herself, this book belongs on the coffee table of any music fan who has ever found themselves whistling, “What’s Love Got to Do With It.”

 The record that kicked off the second phase of Tina’s career is an essential piece of music history, as well as an album that still holds up today.
 Best known for “What’s Love Got to Do With It,” the multi-platinum album saw Tina breaking away from her bluesy roots and pursuing ’80s pop perfection.
 Through gorgeous ballads and uptempo pop, the record showcases her impressive range as a performer and won four Grammy Awards, including Record of the Year and Song of the Year.